-The Legal Writing Institute (LWI) is a nonprofit organization dedicated to improving all forms of legal communication by supporting the development of teaching and scholarly resources and establishing a forum to discuss the study, practice, and teaching of legal writing.
-LWI works toward its goal by supporting a national biennial conference, a range of publications, writing workshops and specialty conferences, resource banks for members and the public, achievement awards and scholarship grants, and various channels for members to connect and communicate.
+The Legal Writing Institute (LWI) is a nonprofit organization dedicated to improving legal communication by supporting the development of teaching and scholarly resources and establishing forums to discuss the study, teaching, and practice of professional legal writing.
 LWI is the second largest organization of law professors in the United States: its nearly 3,000 members represent 38 countries.

 The Legal Writing Institute is committed to a policy of full citizenship for all law faculty.
 No justification exists for subordinating one group of law faculty to another based on the nature of the course, the subject matter, or the teaching method.
 All full-time law faculty should have the opportunity to achieve full citizenship at their institutions, including academic freedom, security of position, and governance rights.
 Those rights are necessary to ensure that law students and the legal profession benefit from the myriad perspectives and expertise that all faculty bring to the mission of legal education.